 Many of its species

 Some of the factors that had a huge influence on the development of this unique marine ecosystem are:

 - Red Sea has the highest salinity of all the open seas.

 - Red Sea is the only deep ocean that remains warm to great depths, yet its surface waters remain pleasantly cool.

 The key for the future of our oceans

-The Red Sea contains one of the healthiest coral reef systems in the world.
-The corals on its reef are very resilient to high temperature changes, which is a characteristic they adopted from their ancestors.
-This tolerance means that they will most likely be the last to survive in a world undergoing very significant warming and acidification of seawater.
+The Red Sea contains one of the healthiest coral ecosystems in the world.
+That is because the corals are very resilient to high temperature changes, which is a characteristic they adopted from their ancestors.
+This tolerance means that they will most likely be the last to survive in a world that is undergoing very significant warming and acidification phenomena.

-Therefore it is essential to study the Red Sea coral reef ecosystems and document the patterns and impact of these rising temperatures and the data collected from coral surrounding Dahab could provide a vital insight into the survival of our global coral reef ecosystem.
+Therefore it is essential to study the Red Sea coral reef ecosystems and document the patterns and impact of these rising temperatures as this data could provide an insight into the survival mechanisms of our global coral reef ecosystem.

 Our Data Collection

 At Project Azraq we consistently monitor the reefs and provide the marine research community with the data they need to protect our coral reefs for the future.

 How do we monitor the reef?

 We follow international reef monitoring protocol as outlined by the ICRI supported by GCRMN, UN and Reef Check with adjustments made to suit our programmes parameters and the region we are monitoring.
 Our methods have been developed in consultation with Atlantic and Gulf Rapid Reef Assessment (AGGRA).

 Which data we collect and why?

 CORALS: Monitoring corals provides an insight into the overall health of the ocean.

 INVERTEBRATES: These simple life forms play complex ecological roles that are often misunderstood and not taken into account when accessing health of the reef therefore need to be studied.

 FISH: The extent of overfishing is often unquantified therefore monitoring allows us to assess fish stocks and gain an insight into understudied species